cabeen/niftijio/README.md

 http://mindprod.com/jgloss/endian.html

 This is released under the MIT license.
-Any comments can be directed to cabeen@gmail.com
+Any comments can be directed to Ryan Cabeen at cabeen@gmail.com